gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 -);
 +export default ({ component: Component, ...rest }) => {
 +  if (!isAuthenticated() && window.location.pathname !== `/login`) {
-+    // If we’re not logged in, redirect to the home page.
++    // If we're not logged in, redirect to the home page.
 +    navigate(`/app/login`);
 +    return null;
 +  }